statechannels/statechannels/packages/channel-client/temp/channel-client.api.md

 import { Allocation } from '@statechannels/client-api-schema';
 import { BudgetUpdatedNotification } from '@statechannels/client-api-schema';
 import { ChannelProposedNotification } from '@statechannels/client-api-schema';
-import { ChannelProviderInterface } from '@statechannels/channel-provider/src';
-import { ChannelProviderInterface as ChannelProviderInterface_2 } from '@statechannels/channel-provider';
+import { ChannelProviderInterface } from '@statechannels/channel-provider';
 import { ChannelResult } from '@statechannels/client-api-schema';
 import { ChannelUpdatedNotification } from '@statechannels/client-api-schema';
 import { DomainBudget } from '@statechannels/client-api-schema';